mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/mobile-apps.md

 ## 2 How Can I Leverage Device Capabilities in My Mobile Apps?

 A Mendix mobile app can leverage various native capabilities via widgets that use [Cordova plugins](https://cordova.apache.org/plugins/).
-You can easily add these widgets to your mobile app projects and configure them in the Desktop Modeler.
+You can easily add these widgets to your mobile app projects and configure them in Mendix Studio Pro.
 Many capabilities are provided out of the box by Mendix or by partners via the [Mendix App Store](https://appstore.home.mendix.com/index3.html).
 If other device capabilities are needed, you can extend the project with a custom widget that wraps a Cordova plugin and so accesses the device capabilities.

 ## 3 How Can I Build and Publish My Mobile App?